jadarnel27/joshthecoder.com/_drafts/cxconsumer-skewed-parallelism.markdown

 I'm forcing the join type, and implicitly forcing the join order, resulting in only one row coming into the outer input of the initial nested loops join.
 Even though the query is parallel, this causes all the matching rows to land one one thread - the thread with the single "TagWiki" row in PostTypes.

 Tag Wikis are one of the least common types of posts, totaling 507 rows.
-But there are no indexes to support this query, so all 3.7 million rows in the Posts table are scanned (which is also done serially, despite being a parallel scan).
+But there are no indexes to support this query, so all 3.7 million rows in the Posts table are scanned.
+Fortunately, the table is only scanned once, because only one of the four threads gets a row that causes the inner side of the nested loops join to run.

+*The other three threads running in that parallel branch (between the left side of the Distribute Streams and the right side of the Repartition Streams) are shut down without really getting to do anything.*

 So where does CXCONSUMER come into play here?